telerik/blazor-docs/knowledge-base/listbox-checkbox-selection.md

 This KB article answers the following questions:

 * How to select ListBox items with checkboxes?
+* Does the ListBox support single and multiple checkbox selection?
-* How to implement support for single and multiple checkbox selection in the Telerik Blazor ListBox?
+* How to implement a checkbox multi select demo with the Blazor ListBox?

 ## Solution